-Phases Sub-phases Deliverables Timing INCEPTION Desk review of existing documents, literature and secondary data Orientation for core team in Rome (including meetings with CO staff in global SF meeting in Rome) Inception mission for Syria Bibliography of literature reviewed Theory of Change for ESF (draft, global level) Debriefing at the end of inception mission for Syria Debriefing at the end of inception mission for Niger (TBC) March-2019 Preparation of the inception report Global PPT and presentation of March-April 2019

-DATA Preparation of consolidated inception report in Rome.
+Phases Sub-phases Deliverables Timing INCEPTION Desk review of existing documents, literature and secondary data Orientation for core team in Rome (including meetings with CO staff in global SF meeting in Rome) Inception mission Bibliography of literature reviewed Theory of Change for ESF (draft, global level) Debriefing at the end of inception mission for Syria Debriefing at the end of inception mission for Niger March-2019 for Syria 4.
+Preparation of the inception report Global PPT and presentation of consolidated inception report in Rome.
 A draft and final inception report.
+March-April 2019

-Comments matrix that record s all comments and how each has been addressed.
-Country-specific PPTs Scenario A: COLLECTION field work 2.
-Fieldwork and preliminary analysis 3.
-Field work debriefings for debriefing at the end of field work April-May 2019 Scenario B: October 2019 DATA ANALYSIS & REPORTING Analysis of data Preparation of the report Quality assurance, circulation and finalisation of the reports ESF learning workshop in Rome with participation of WFP COs, RBs and global stakeholders (June 2019) Draft and final evaluation report for each of the countries Comments matrix for each report that records all comments and how each has been addressed.
-Evaluation brief for each country PPT and facilitation of ESF learning workshop Scenario A: May-September 2019 Scenario B: November 2019 - February 2020 SYNTHESIS Agree on final synthesis approach and work plan A synthesis workshop in Rome (February 2020) Preparation of the report Quality assurance, circulation and finalisation of the report PPT of final synthesis approach and workplan PPT and facilitation of a synthesis workshop Draft and final synthesis report.
+DATA COLLECTION DATA Preparation of field work Fieldwork and preliminary analysis Field work debriefings Analysis of data Preparation of the comments matrix that record s all comments and how each has been addressed. country-specific PPTs for debriefing at the end of field work Draft and final evaluation Scenario A: April-May 2019 Scenario B: October 2019 Scenario A: ANALYSIS & REPORTING report 3.
+Quality assurance, circulation and finalisation of the reports 4.
+ESF learning workshop in Rome with participation of WFP COs, RBs and global stakeholders (June 2019) report for each of the countries Comments matrix for each report that records all comments and how each has been addressed.
+Evaluation brief for each country PPT and facilitation of ESF learning workshop May-September 2019 Scenario B: November 2019 - February 2020 SYNTHESIS Agree on final synthesis approach and work plan A synthesis workshop in Rome (February 2020) Preparation of the report Quality assurance, circulation and finalisation of the report PPT of final synthesis approach and workplan PPT and facilitation of a synthesis workshop Draft and final synthesis report.
 February - March 2020

-- 69. A tentative evaluation schedule is found in Annex 4. - 70.
+- 67. A tentative evaluation schedule is found in Annex 4. - 68.
 The evaluation reports should follow the standard WFP report formats, with the exception of the multi-country inception and synthesis reports for which no standard format exists.
-The existing formats will be shared with the contractor by the Evaluation Manager. - 71.
-The inception report should be a consolidated multi-country inception report, containing the following elements: - Overarching design and approach for the evaluation series.

-- Overview of existing literature/evidence and how this evaluation series is situated therein. - Inception reports for each individual country that can also be used as stand-alone products (using WFP inception report template to the extent relevant) - Synthesis plan (with methodology and tentative synthesis report outline). - The format for this synthesis will be proposed by the contractor based on a review of the different formats available in WFP and agreed with WFP at inception. - 72.
-The country-specific evaluation reports and the synthesis report are expected to provide clear conclusions and recommendations based on the evaluation findings and developed in dialogue with stakeholders. - 73.
+The existing formats will be shared with the contractor by the Evaluation Manager. - 69.
+The inception report should be a consolidated multi-country inception report, containing the following elements: - Overarching design and approach for the evaluation series. - Overview of existing literature/evidence and how this evaluation series is situated therein. - Inception reports for each individual country that can also be used as stand-alone products (using WFP inception report template to the extent relevant) - Synthesis plan (with methodology and tentative synthesis report outline). - 70.
+The format for this synthesis will be proposed by the contractor based on a review of the different formats available in WFP and agreed with WFP at inception.

+- 71. The country-specific evaluation reports and the synthesis report are expected to provide clear conclusions and recommendations based on the evaluation findings and developed in dialogue with stakeholders. - 72.
 The contractor is expected to produce deliverables that are concise and user-friendly in form and language.
 WFP encourages the contractors to propose reporting solutions that facilitate utilisation.

-6.Quality Assurance and Quality Assessment
+6. Quality Assurance and Quality Assessment